MicrosoftDocs/ef-core-for-beginners/README.md

 ### Windows/macOS/Linux with Docker/containers and Visual Studio Code

 This scenario uses open source tooling and supports any operating system.
 The development container includes ALL prerequisties, including SQL Server, PostgreSQL, .NET SDK, and more.
 The ContosoPizza SQL Server database is also pre-configured.
+This is the recommended scenario.

 This scenario requires: